double <- function(x) x * 25 Your first function

 = 6

-R’s function(n) is λn with a different spelling.
-The reduction above is exactly what R does when you call factorial(3): it substitutes 3 for n, evaluates the body, hits factorial(2), substitutes again, and keeps going until it reaches the base case.
+R’s function(n) is the same as λn.
+The reduction above is what R does when you call factorial(3): substitute 3 for n, evaluate the body, hit factorial(2), substitute again, keep going until the base case.
 Recursion is how Church’s lambda calculus (Section 1.2) handles repetition.
-There is no loop counter being incremented; the function just calls itself with a smaller argument until it stops.
+There is no loop counter; the function calls itself with a smaller argument until it stops.

 fibonacci <- function(n) {